moleculerjs/site/source/docs/broker.md

 The `ServiceBroker` is the main component of Moleculer.
 It handles services & events, calls actions and communicates with remote nodes.
 You need to create an instance of `ServiceBroker` on every node.

 ## Create broker
-Create broker with default settings
+Create broker with default settings:
 ```js
 let { ServiceBroker } = require("moleculer");
 let broker = new ServiceBroker();
 ```

-Create broker with custom settings
+Create broker with custom settings:
 ```js
 let { ServiceBroker } = require("moleculer");
 let broker = new ServiceBroker({